prattpi/piprojects4libraries/python3gatecounter/README.md

 This will install a Python scheduler that will make it possible to send data to the Google Form after a specific time interval.

 ## Run the Program
-Go back to the Terminal, and type `cd Desktop` to navigate to directories in your desktop.
+Go back to the Terminal, and type `cd piprojects4libraries/python3gatecounter` to navigate to the project in your directories.
 Afterwards, type the following and press enter:

 `python3 gatecounter.py`